quant-sci/optymus/README.md

 ## Getting Started

-To begin using Optymus, follow these steps:
+To begin using _optymus_, follow these steps:

 1. **Install optymus:**
    ```bash